-Prerequisite: CHEM 14 with a grade of C or better, or P Lecture: 3 hours
+Prerequisite: CHEM 14 or CHEM 5 or CHEM 2A with a grade of C or better, or P

 The chemistry needed to pursue advanced allied health fields including the structure, nomenclature, physical properties, preparation, and reactions of organic compounds containing functional groups related to biological systems and the biochemistry of carbohydrates, lipids, amino acids, and nucleic acids.
 Special topics may include neurotransmitters, hormones, steroids, and other related biological molecules.
-Transfer: CSU
+Transfer: UC/CSU (Transfer credit limited.
+See a counselor.)
+IGETC 5A: CSU-GE B1